er-lang/er/README.md

     * Better lexing overall: allow hyphens to happen in atom names such as ‘tree-sum’
     * Add rev/1 (for lists) like hd/1 or tail/1.
 Recursion and linked lists often make use of lists:reverse/1.
     * May allow position of generator be swapped regarding ‘|’ (or ‘||’)
+    * Add Go-channels/ObjC-[]: a new operator that sends then immediately receives with uniqueness of Ref.
 * Compile to Erlang/Core Erlang. clang level of expressivity in errors.
 Color available.

 ## Step 2